gyamamo/vscode-paste-image/README.md

 This project now targets modern versions of VS Code and Node.js.
 The source in `src/` is bundled with [esbuild](https://esbuild.github.io/) so only a single JavaScript file ships with the extension.
+The VS Code API is marked as external so it is resolved at runtime.
 To build the bundle run:

 ```bash
 npm install